nurrahman2001/Assessment_Project/README.md

-# Assessment Project for Quantum IT Innovations
+# JWT based Authentication system

 This is a simple web based authentication system built with React.js, Tailwind CSS, and Node.js/Express and MongoDB as part of an assessment project.